wp-plugins/iphone-theme-switch/readme.txt

 == Changelog ==

 = 0.2 =
-* removing theme options, these options belong to the theme and not this plugin.
+* removing theme options, these options belong to the theme and not in this plugin.

 = 0.1 =
 * release of the plugin